mnmohsen/personalwebsite/_projects/demo-project/index.md

 ## Current Engineering Conclusion

-The basic compression-member design is now supported by independent analytical and numerical evidence.
+The work now combines topology-driven redesign of both interface rings with independent analytical and numerical evidence supporting the basic compression-member design.

 The analysis showed that:

+1. top-ring optimization removed approximately **40% of the baseline material** while minimizing compliance under the factored shock load; the CAD refinement preserved top-joint contact area and manufacturability
+2. engine-side ring topology optimization guided a simplified, manufacturable load-path design
-1. the MATLAB tool reproduced the first-principles member calculations
+3. the MATLAB tool reproduced the first-principles member calculations
-2. static FEA matched the analytical axial-stress result
+4. static FEA matched the analytical axial-stress result
-3. the isolated strut achieved approximately **2.25× ideal global buckling factor of safety**, exceeding the **1.5× structural requirement**
+5. the isolated strut achieved approximately **2.25× ideal global buckling factor of safety**, exceeding the **1.5× structural requirement**
-4. global buckling FEA matched Euler within approximately 3%
+6. global buckling FEA matched Euler within approximately 3%
-5. the local-buckling result was length-converged
+7. the local-buckling result was length-converged
-6. the local-buckling result was mesh-converged
+8. the local-buckling result was mesh-converged
-7. local wall buckling does not govern the selected tube design
+9. local wall buckling does not govern the selected tube design

 The remaining design uncertainty is concentrated in: